ot4i/CP4I-OSSM/ace/toolkit-tracing/ReadMe.md

 ## Sidecar injection
 To enable Istio sidecar injection, at deployment time you can add a custom annotation to the ACE operator.
-- Create a new service from the ACE Dashboard
+- Create a new *Toolkit Integration* service from the ACE Dashboard
 - Use the *Server Ping* test service: https://github.com/ot4i/CP4I-OSSM/blob/master/ace/testAPIs/serverPing.bar
 - Enable Operations Dashboard tracing
 - Enable *Advanced Settings*